okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 ### Web request rate limits (org level)

 The following org-based System Log events record system events related to your org to provide an audit trail.
-You can use this to understand platform activity and to diagnose problems.
+Use this to understand platform activity and to diagnose problems.

 * [`system.org.rate_limit.warning`](/docs/reference/api/event-types/?q=system.org.rate_limit.warning)<br>
 This event is sent when an endpoint is nearing its rate limit.